Chapter 9. Connection Points

 Here is the code that the Implement Connection

-Point Wizard generates for the previously described _ISpeakerEvents
+Point Wizard generates for the previously described _ISpeakerEvents interface:

 1#pragma once